 Your negative thoughts simply don’t operate in the same way or follow the same rules, so treating them similarly is simply not going to be effective.

-For me, and for many others, trying to reason with negative thinking is like delivering a flawless case to a courtroom while the jury is sat in the Starbucks across the street.
-They’re not going to hear a word, and you’ll have broken out your best A Few Good Men impression for nothing.
+For me, and many others, trying to reason with negative thinking is like delivering a flawless case to a courtroom while the jury sits in the Starbucks across the street.
+They’re not going to hear a word, and you’ll have broken out your best performance for nothing.